sdob/sdob.github.io/README.md

 that's worked well for writing stateful web extensions that interact with existing DOMs, and one I'd recommend.

+* I took over responsibility for [Fallen London Goat Farmer](https://github.com/gallmarch/fl-goat-farmer), originally written by another player.
+This works very similarly to Conversion Helper.

 * [Fallen London Social Notifications](https://github.com/sdob/fl-social-notifications)
 periodically pings the Fallen London servers for new messages for other players, bringing irksome notification badges to the world of Fallen London.
-It's about as complex an extension as I'm happy to write without some proper state management (which is to say, not very complex at all), but it does what it does sufficiently well that I'm reluctant to touch the code.
+It was about as complex an extension as I'm happy to write without some proper state management (which is to say, not very complex at all), but it did what it does sufficiently well that I was reluctant to touch the code.
+Needs a rewrite to work on the new site.
 [Chrome Web Store](https://chrome.google.com/webstore/detail/fallen-london-social-noti/baebnomhiokfcpfadkjpkeoohmogecdb)
 and
 [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/fl-conversion-helper/).